 A History of Bees

-This year marks the 85th anniversary of Champlain Valley Apiaries, a third-generation honey business owned and operated by the Mraz family in Middlebury, Vermont.
+The year 2021 will mark the 90th anniversary of Champlain Valley Apiaries, a third-generation honey business owned and operated by the Mraz family in Middlebury, Vermont.
 This apiary and its history of bees was established by my father, Charles Mraz, in 1931.
 He was born in Queens, New York, in 1905 and became interested in beekeeping at a young age.
 In the early 1920s he spent summers in the Finger Lakes region of New York working for a commercial beekeeper.
 In 1928 he settled in Middlebury and began his own operation three years later.
 With 1,200 beehives, called colonies, it is now one of the largest apiaries in New England.

 My brother, Bill, took over the business in the 1970s, though Charles was always on hand to help and stayed active until his death at the age of 94.
 Bill’s son, Charles “Chas” Mraz, took the helm in 2005, but Bill still helps in the beeyards, offering guidance and support as our father did for him.

 I grew up around bees and never gave beekeeping much thought or found it unusual.
 There were hives behind our house and bees and honey everywhere.
 I can still remember the family station wagon with its smell of beeswax, and dead bees all along the dashboard.
 When we turned on the defrost fan, the bees “flew” around.
 In the kitchen, we used honey to sweeten everything.
 Not only did my mother cook with it, she used it to dress our wounds.
 Unfortunately I didn’t learn to keep bees myself.
 Being of a certain generation, my dad had his sons do the work of beekeeping, while my sisters and I worked in the honey shop labeling jars and filling them with honey.

 People are often curious about how honey is collected and packaged.
 Mraz honey comes straight from the hive and is minimally processed, without heat or filtration.